 In 1997, at the age of seven, my life changed forever.
 My parents took a big leap and made the decision to relocate our family to the other side of the world and move from a small town in Sweden where they had built a life together and I had always known as “home”.
 The destination was Singapore – a country I had never heard of before, and all I knew was that it was a long way from Sweden.

 Selling our childhood home in Sweden, we bought an old summer house not far away which until this day is our base “in the world”.
 Whilst my father flew out at the start of the summer to start his new job, we came after three months later at the start of August.
-To entertain us on the long flight, my five year old brother and I had got the brand new Gameboy with the games Super Mario and Tetris, which we had to share on the flight so whilst one of us played the other could sleep or watch one of the on board films.
+To entertain us on the long flight, my five-year-old brother and I had got the brand new Gameboy with the games Super Mario and Tetris, which we had to share on the flight so whilst one of us played the other could sleep or watch one of them onboard films.
 It was an exciting journey and an exciting time.

 Ebba left her childhood home in Sweden before starting the IB